murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 If you find most M values already entered in the spreadsheet, we will take the chance to optimise `-r`,   the number of samples that have to be sequenced for a particular locus to keep it in the dataset (i.e. percentage of non-missing genotypes).
 Jump onto the second page of that Google sheet and vary `-r` away from 0.8 (80% of individuals covered)

-> ## Build your denovo_map.pl command
+> ## Organise yourself
 >
-> 1. In your `gbs/` workspace, create a directory called `output_denovo_opti` to contain the assembled data for this exercise.
+> 1. In your `gbs/` workspace, create a directory called `denovo` for this exercise.
 >
-> 2. Build your Stacks’ denovo_map.pl pipeline program according to the following set of instructions.
+> 2.2.
+Build your Stacks’ denovo_map.pl pipeline program according to the following set of instructions.
 Following these instructions you will bit by bit create the complete `denovo_map.pl` command:
 >
 >    • Make sure you load the `Stacks` module (you can check if you have already loaded it using `module list`)
 >